Siskiyou County Personal Injury Lawyers

 Bruises, scratches, punctures, and vision loss are some injuries that can stem from blunt force to the eye area or penetrating trauma from accidents.

-For example, a truck accident victim might crash against the windshield.
+For example, a truck accident victim might crash into the windshield.
 The force of the impact could scratch the corneas or break the bones around the eyes.
 The broken windshield pieces might even puncture the eyeball.

 According to the Bureau of Labor Statistics (BLS), 18,510 eye-related injury or illness cases were reported in 2020 among workers.
 Of these, 11,980 cases were due to contact with objects or equipment.